M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/MultiServerMode/TaskQueueBackgroundOperationManager/Readme.md

                 }
             }
         );

-        // Create a background operation that runs once every ten seconds. this.TaskQueueBackgroundOperationManager.StartBackgroundOperationOnSchedule
+        // Create a background operation that runs according to the provided schedule. this.TaskQueueBackgroundOperationManager.StartScheduledBackgroundOperation
         (
             "This is my scheduled background operation",
             schedule,